emipa606/SocialSupplements/README.md

 # Compatability Notes
  *** Subject to conversion ***

-**Apothecary** - Can make Cayenne pepper powder, which doesn&apos;t spoil, can be used in food recipes and to make hot sauce.
+**Apothecary** - Can make Cayenne pepper powder, which doesn't spoil, can be used in food recipes and to make hot sauce.
 **RimCuisine V1.2**: Will use fruits and fungi in recipes.
 **RimCuisine 2**: Will use fruits and fungi in recipes.
 Will use chilli peppers to make hot sauce.
 **Seeds Please** - includes patch support to generate seeds/shoots/spores for plants used in this mod.